 BOWLING GREEN, Ohio, - The Northwestern Water and Sewer District (The District) announced that after its recent financial audit by Auditor of State Keith Faber’s office, good record keeping has qualified The District for the Auditor of State Award with Distinction.

 The Auditor of State is responsible for auditing nearly 6,000 state and local government agencies.
 Only 3% of those agencies qualify for the Auditor of State Award with Distinction.

-According to the Auditor of State website, to receive this award, entities must meet the following criteria of a “clean” audit report:
+According to the Auditor of State website, to receive this award, entities must meet the following criteria for a “clean” audit report:

-- The entity must file financial reports with the Auditor of State’s office by the statutory due date, without extension, on a GAAP accounting basis and prepare a Comprehensive Annual Financial Report;
+- The entity must file financial reports with the Auditor of State’s office by the statutory due date, without extension, on a GAAP accounting basis and prepare an Annual Comprehensive Financial Report;

 - The audit report does not contain any findings for recovery, material citations, material weaknesses, significant deficiencies, Uniform Guidance (Single Audit) findings or questioned costs;